 Looking at the scientific literature, fasted- and fed-state cardio exercise has shown to burn the same number of calories per session [8, 9].

 Whether you perform fasted or fed state cardio exercise, you need to make sure that your nutrition post workout is on point.
-Have one of our coaches create a Custom Macro Blueprint built for your lifestyle
+Have one of our coaches create a blueprint built for your lifestyle

 A recent interventional study compared the effects of 3hrs of fasted-state cardio vs. 3hrs fed-state cardio during a weight loss trial in young women.
 After 1 month both groups lost body weight and body fat; however, there were no differences between groups .